joalin15/dininghalls/README.md

 - Allowing users to leave comments and reviews on specific dishes
 - Creating a way for users to connect and interact through the website

+## Viewing Instrucitons
+To be updated...
+Currently in the process of moving it to a live server.
+Feel free to checkout out the code in the meantime!

+## Preview
 Menu page:
 ![](https://cloud.githubusercontent.com/assets/21178976/25574595/b3f0db50-2e04-11e7-84e8-29630fabf2b9.png)